oscar-bender-stone/honors-thesis/source/1_introduction.typ

 // community, and have their own broad defnition of a logic, which is distinct from
 // those in Categorical Logic, Type Theory, and others.

-Although AIT has established many asymptotic measurements on information, these asymptotics do not indicate _how_ to measure information.
-Besides Kolmogorov complexity being uncomputable, the choice of fixed programming language is not elaborated.
+complexity being uncomputable, the choice of fixed programming language is not elaborated.
 Chaitin created a LISP variant, designed specifically for the ease of implementation and analysis @chaitin_lisp, but this does not address the